 Explanation of the special status of Surah Al-Tariq in Islamic Tradition

 Surah Al-Tariq is a Meccan Surah that was revealed to the Prophet Muhammad PBUH in Mecca.
 It is one of the Al-Mufassal Surahs that gives warning to the disbelievers of Judgment Day and what will happen to them in it.

 It was revealed by Allah to firm the hearts of the believers in their first phase of Islam and to warn the disbelievers that they will be accountable for their doings and their denying of the truth as well.

 Importance of reciting Surah Al-Tariq and its benefits

 Reciting Surah Al-Tariq is a good deed that strengthens our relation to Allah and he will reward you because of it as the Messenger of Allah (PBUH) said,

 “Whoever recites a letter from the Book of Allah, he will be credited with a good deed, and a good deed gets a ten-fold reward.
 I do not say that Alif-Lam-Mim is one letter, but Alif is a letter, Lam is a letter and Mim is a letter”.Sunnah

-And reciting Surah Al- Tariq in prayer with reflecting on its deep meanings helps us continuously remember Judgment Day on which we will be asked about our recorded deeds so we will always be aware of It and choose to always do good choices preferring the afterlife and its rewards.
+Reciting Surah Al-Tariq in prayer while reflecting on its deep meanings helps us continuously remember Judgment Day on which we will be asked about our recorded deeds so we will always be aware of It and choose to always make good choices preferring the afterlife and its rewards.